saitoha/libsixel/README.md

        img2sixel [Options] < imagefile

 Options:
+-7, --7bit-mode            generate a sixel image for 7bit
+                           terminals or printers (default) -8, --8bit-mode            generate a sixel image for 8bit terminals or printers
--p COLORS, --colors=COLORS specify number of colors to reduce the
+-p COLORS, --colors=COLORS specify number of colors to reduce
-                           image to
--m FILE, --mapfile=FILE    transform image colors to match this set
-                           of colorsspecify map
+                           the image to (default=256) -m FILE, --mapfile=FILE    transform image colors to match this set of colorsspecify map -e, --monochrome           output monochrome sixel image -d DIFFUSIONTYPE, --diffusion=DIFFUSIONTYPE
--e, --monochrome           output monochrome sixel image -d TYPE, --diffusion=TYPE  choose diffusion method which used with
+                           choose diffusion method which used
-                           color reduction
+                           with -p option (color reduction)
-                           TYPE is one of them:
+                           DIFFUSIONTYPE is one of them:
                                auto   -> choose diffusion type
-                                         automatically
+                                         automatically (default)
                                none   -> do not diffuse
                                fs     -> Floyd-Steinberg method
-                               jajuji -> Jarvis, Judice & Ninke
+                               jajuni -> Jarvis, Judice & Ninke
--w WIDTH, --width=WIDTH    resize image to specific width -h HEIGHT, --height=HEIGHT resize image to specific height
+-w WIDTH, --width=WIDTH    resize image to specific width -h HEIGHT, --height=HEIGHT resize image to specific height -r RESAMPLINGTYPE, --resampling=RESAMPLINGTYPE
+                           choose resampling method which used
+                           with -w or -h option (scaling)
+                           RESAMPLINGTYPE is one of them:
+                               nearest  -> Nearest-Neighbor
+                               bilinear -> Bilinear
+                               bicubic  -> Bicubic
+                               lanczos2 -> Lanczos-2
+                               lanczos3 -> Lanczos-3 (default)

 ```

 Convert a jpeg image file into a sixel file